Darkelf2024/Darkelf-Browser/DarkelfvTor.md

 ## Summary

-Darkelf offers several advantages over Tor Browser, including enhanced encryption options with AES-GCM, RSA, and future plans for quantum encryption.
+Darkelf offers several advantages over Tor Browser, including enhanced encryption options with AES-GCM, RSA, ECDH and future plans for quantum encryption.
 It also provides customizable privacy settings and JavaScript control, potentially appealing to users looking for a balance between strong security, privacy, and usability.
 However, the choice between Darkelf and Tor Browser ultimately depends on individual preferences for specific features, security requirements, and privacy concerns.

 ## Darkelf